shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 The Create_File_Structure method in Dataloader checks which directories don't exist, and creates them all.
 This includes directories inside of yolov5_LC which weren't pushed from my machine due to git ignore.
 After image preprocessing, Copy_Images and Copy_Configs are used to copy the yolo-compatible dataset, labels, and .yaml training/testing config files to the correct directories within the yolov5_LC directory.

 ### Downloads
-The ISIC dataset, and all its gnround truth and classification files are downloaded and placed in the correct directories with Download_Zips and Extract_Zips.
+The ISIC dataset, and all its ground truth and classification files are downloaded and placed in the correct directories with Download_Zips and Extract_Zips.
 Unwanted superpixel images are removed by Delete_Unwanted_Files.

 ### Preprocessing
 The dataset is preprocessed in 4 different ways: